Beyond AlphaEarth: Toward Human-Centered Geospatial Foundation Models via POI-Guided Contrastive Learning: Methodology

 \subsection{AlphaEarth Encoder}

 AE \citep{brown2025alphaearth} provides high-quality geospatial embeddings that integrate multi-source EO data through a unified space-time precision encoder.
 Each 10\,m pixel on Earth's surface is represented by a 64-dimensional embedding that summarizes local spectral, temporal, and environmental contexts within a defined temporal window.
-These embeddings are released as annualized ``embedding field'' layers on Google Earth Engine, forming a globally consistent and information-rich base for downstream mapping applications.
+These embeddings are released on Google Earth Engine, forming a globally consistent and information-rich base for downstream mapping applications.

-For each POI location \(p_i\), we retrieve AE features from the embedding field at or around its coordinates.
-To incorporate local spatial context, we extract features within one or more spatial buffers centered at \(p_i\).
-Specifically, we define a \emph{base view} with radius \(r_b\) and an \emph{augmented view} with a larger radius \(r_a > r_b\).
-Average pooling is applied within each buffer to obtain two spatially aggregated feature vectors, i.e., $\mathbf{a}_i^{(b)},\ \mathbf{a}_i^{(a)} \in \mathbb{R}^{64}$.
-These features capture both fine-grained local textures and broader urban environmental patterns encoded in AE.
+For each POI, we retrieve AE features from the embedding field at or around its coordinates.
+To incorporate local spatial context and mitigate local noise, we extract features within spatial windows centered around each POI location.
+Specifically, we define a \emph{base view} with a square window of radius \(r_b\) and an \emph{augmented view} with a larger radius \(r_a > r_b\).
+Average pooling is applied within each window to obtain two spatially aggregated feature vectors, \emph{i.e.}, $\mathbf{a}_i^{(b)},\ \mathbf{a}_i^{(a)} \in \mathbb{R}^{64}$.
+This multi-scale design mitigates the mismatch between point-based POI annotations and the spatial extent of real-world urban objects.
+By aggregating AE embeddings across multiple spatial scales, the model captures broader spatial context and learns scale-consistent representations that are more robust to local variability.

-Each feature vector is then passed through a lightweight projection head \(f_\theta(\cdot)\), implemented as a two-layer MLP with residual and gating connections followed by a post-MLP projection, and $\ell_2$ normalization:
+The aggregated AE features are then passed through a lightweight projection head \(f_\theta(\cdot)\), implemented as a two-layer MLP with residual and gating connections followed by a post-MLP projection, and $\ell_2$ normalization:

 The outputs \(\mathbf{z}_i^{(b)}\) and \(\mathbf{z}_i^{(a)}\) correspond to normalized embeddings from the base and augmented spatial views, respectively, both lying on the unit hypersphere \(\mathbb{S}^{d-1}\).
 This projection step adapts the 64-dimensional AE features into the shared latent space (\(d\)-dimensional) used for multimodal alignment with POI semantics.